0xSero/partisia-docs/docs/node-operations/run-a-zk-node.md

 does not match something proprietary.
 If you want to associate the domain name with Partisia Blockchain that is okay because it is a public network where your node participates e.g. you can call the domain https://pbcnode.zknode.com or similar.
-Avoid the name partisia as a singular.
+Avoid the name Partisia as a singular.
 Partisia is an independent privately owned company.
 Partisia provides software and infrastructure for PBC by running an infrastructure node and a reader node.
 So, avoid names that give the impression that your node is run by the company Partisia.